yixinsamgong/salon-space/README.md

 ## Features

-* Individual cards for students
+* Individual cards for artworks
 * Search bar to find artworks through medium
-* Form to submit new artworks
+* A form to submit new artworks